skip to main content

 6. dynamic and diffuse light

-Varying lighting intensities and light changes over time that recall the natural cycle of day and night.
+Varying lighting intensities and light changes over time evoking the natural cycle of day and night.

-In indoor spaces, dynamic lighting can be achieved with a layered lighting system, that includes a mix of general ambient lighting, task lighting for specific activities and some accents.
-Dimmable solutions are also precious to create a dynamic lighting system.
-But what’s most beneficial to us is the use of artificial lighting to recall the natural cycle of day and night.
+But what’s mostly restorative is the use of artificial lighting to recall the natural variability of sunlight.
 This takes the name of Human Centric Lighting and has been the focus of the latest innovations in lighting design.

 Read more about Dynamic & Diffuse Light